Using a Template File when Writing Excel Data

 Introduction

-We decided we needed more data, so we broke the precipitation values into both rain and snow for each month.
-Additionally, to quickly compare the data we moved it all into a single spreadsheet.
+We decided that we needed more data, so we broke down the precipitation values into separate categories for rain and snow for each month.
+Additionally, to facilitate quick comparison of the data, we consolidated it into a single spreadsheet.
 Now with this data, we carried out some analysis of the data: added some additional worksheets with charts, data summaries, and pivot tables:

 Excel Template File

-The Excel Template File used by FME can be an Excel file that has a consistent location where you can write the raw data.
+The Excel Template File used by FME can be an Excel file with a consistent location where you can enter the raw data.
 The easiest location to use is a named range.
 In the example below, we'll be using a template file called WeatherDataTemplate.xlsx.
 The data location is on the RawData sheet in a named range called WeatherTable.
 All the other sheets in the Excel file, Summary&Chart, Pivot, and PivotTable reference the named range.

 Step-by-Step Instructions